trisulnsm/trisul-scripts/lua/backend_scripts/strelka/README.md

 ### A new resource type Strelka Scan

+You can see a new resource type to hold the strelka JSON results.
+This was created by the strelka-resource.lua script.
+Go to Resources > View All

 ![Find a new resource type called Strelka Scan](strelka1.png)

 ### Search / view scan results

 Clicking on Strelka Scan resource, will take you to the Resources Page.
-Where you will see all the scan results, then you can search , view , download them
+Here you can view , search, or download  the JSON prettified documents.

 The following screenshot shows you JSON scan output of an EXE file